 Chickweed.
 Softly spoken, yet with an equanimity as clear and bright as the vast blue autumn sky.
-She is able to distill clamour into calm, and stores her power, waiting patiently for the right time to act.
+Able to distill clamour into calm, she stores her power, waiting patiently for the right time to act.
 When she does respond, she does so quietly and clearly even in the face of aggression.
 True to the Maiden archetype, she lives from the heart, un-jaded by the pain and inequity of the world, and feels empowered in her unique strengths and gifts.

 With soft cooling hands she soothes the fire of inflammation and anger.
 She dissolves long-held cysts, and long-held grudges.
 She is not afraid to create boundaries to maintain her wellbeing, and bestows the knowing that you can be as gracious when you say no as when you give your agreement.
 She reminds one to never be cruel, or snap or condemn simply because it would be easier to do so.
 She restores grace, levity, and peace.

 On a deeper level, I have found that Chickweed has a vast ability to soothe not only physical maladies where inflammation and dryness is involved, but emotional and interpersonal ones.
 Wherever long-held hot anger is involved, a once vivacious spirit has been desiccated by the whipping winds of unfair judgement, or one has simply lost their way amidst an emotional storm, Chickweed softens hearts and dissolves grudges.